spyip/react-film/README.md

 ## Context

-The context object provides API for interfacing the carousel.
+Maybe you want to create a new flipper to control the carousel, the [context object](blob/master/packages/component/src/Context.js) provides API for interfacing with the carousel.

 | Name | Type | Description |
 | - | - | - |